ttkiviranta/RagApi/RagApi/README.md

 - **Models**: Data models
 - **Data**: Database context and configuration

+## Application Configuration

+This project uses the `appsettings.json.template` file to share the configuration structure without sensitive information.

+1. Copy `appsettings.json.template` to a file named `appsettings.json`
+2. Fill in the missing values with the correct values, which you can obtain from the project administrator
+3. Never commit the `appsettings.json` file to the Git repository!

+In production, the application uses Azure App Service environment variables.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.